Dinghy Racing at Hedgecourt Lake

 Racing for beginners

-The Wakefield series is also aimed at encouraging beginners and improvers to race, our most successful race helms are not allowed to compete as helms.
-The Wakefield races occur once per month following Adult Saturday Club.
+The Beginners series is also aimed at encouraging beginners and improvers to race, our most successful race helms are not allowed to compete as helms.
+The Beginners races occur once per month following Adult Saturday Club.
 The race starts at 13:30 and lasts 30 minutes.
 Adult Saturday Club participants and instructors are encouraged to buddy up for this race, the instructor crewing.
 Coaching from a powerboat is also permissible.
 It is intended that there will be an extended briefing and a debrief.

 Those beginning to race are welcome at all our races, do not be put off by the more experienced racers, they will be pleased to give advice before and after the races - most of all they will be pleased that you are joining in.
 We were all beginners once.
 The Benefits of Racing gives more information on racing.